norton120/pirate_baby/content/project-301/take_to_the_sea.md

 > _"Insanity is doing the same thing over and over again, but expecting different results." - Rita Mae Brown_

 When most people think about tech startups, they imagine a privileged lot of grossly overpaid, foosball-playing elites with a fleeting grasp of normal life.
-While there has some truth to this (especially during the zero-rate madness of 2020 when junior engineers were hired for the sole purpose of keeping them from the competition), perception in this case is a bit distorted from reality.
+While there has been some truth to this (especially during the zero-rate madness of 2020 when junior engineers were hired for the sole purpose of keeping them from the competition), perception in this case is greatly distorted from reality.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDAxNzk5ODcxLDEzMTU3MzgyMzIsNzUxNz
+eyJoaXN0b3J5IjpbMTgzMzkxOTg4OSwxMzE1NzM4MjMyLDc1MT
-kyMTU2LC0xOTE4MTg0MzUxLDg3MTQwMDUyLDEyNDc0NTUwNTcs
+c5MjE1NiwtMTkxODE4NDM1MSw4NzE0MDA1MiwxMjQ3NDU1MDU3
-MjAwNzYyOTE4MywtMTM2MTYxMjMwNCwxODYwNjcyNjA3XX0=
+LDIwMDc2MjkxODMsLTEzNjE2MTIzMDQsMTg2MDY3MjYwN119
 -->